 Members and Directors interests can be found in the information section: https://www.pwdat.org/register-of-interests/

 Members and Directors attendance at meetings can be found on the information section: https://www.pwdat.org/attendance-at-meetings/

 Gavin is Archdeacon of the Meon and as such is responsible for the strategic direction, pastoral support and managerial and financial oversight of half of the mainland parishes in Portsmouth Diocese.

 Gavin brings considerable previous Trustee experience, most recently having served 9 years as a Trustee of the London School of Theology.
 Prior to ordination, Gavin was a solicitor in the City of London, and so also brings legal and financial experience and an aptitude to his work with the Trust.
-Gavin is currently Chair of St Francis Catholic and Church of England Primary Academy.
+Gavin is a member of the Resources sub-committee.